banditowo/bandithoe/README.md

 - 👋 Hi, I’m Kim
 - 👀 I’m interested in gaming, traveling, meeting new people and everything about music (:
-- 🌱 I’m currently learning C# and Unity, and also web development(HTML, CSS, JS)!
+- 🌱 I'm a game developer, working mostly with C# and Unity, and also web development student on my free time!
 - 💞️ I’m looking to collaborate on mostly game projects but also anything to learn more coding!
 - 📫 How to reach me: discord @banditowastaken